-- (1) Data capture for the monitoring period, in cases where monitoring was only carried out for part of the year. - In 2020 (due to COVID-19) the valid monitoring period is ten months March December 2020 for tubes analysed by SOCOTEC.
-January and February tubes were analysed by Gradko and were not used in the calculation of the annual mean, or calculation of the BAF - (2) Data capture for the full calendar year (e.g. if monitoring was carried out for 6 months, the maximum data capture for the full calendar year is 50%). - (3) In previous year's AB1, CH2a, PWLL1, PWLL2, PWLL3 were distance corrected to the nearest receptor.
-From 2020 onwards they are only distance corrected if the uncorrected value is within 10% of the objective level (i.e 36μg/m or above).
-As such 2020 onwards concentrations for these locations could be higher than previous year's as they show the actual concentration at the tube/kerbside/roadside, rather than the concentration at the nearest receptor.
+- (1) Data capture for the monitoring period, in cases where monitoring was only carried out for part of the year.
+In 2020 (due to COVID-19) the valid monitoring period is ten months - March - December 2020 for tubes analysed by SOCOTEC.
+January and February tubes were analysed by Gradko and were not used in the calculation of the annual mean, or calculation of the BAF - (2) Data capture for the full calendar year (e.g., if monitoring was carried out for 6 months, the maximum data capture for the full calendar year is 50%). - (3) Prior to 2020 AB1, CH2a, PWLL1, PWLL2, PWLL3 were distance corrected to the nearest receptor.
+From 2020 onwards they are only distance corrected if the uncorrected value is within 10% of the objective level (i.e., 36μg/m or above).
+As such 2020 onwards concentrations for these locations could be higher than previous year's as they show the actual concentration at the tube/kerbside/roadside, rather than the concentration at the nearest receptor, unless their uncorrected concentration is above 36μg/m.